 Wastage and theft could be an issue.
 It is advisable to develop standard systems and procedures to monitor this.

-The food cost formula works best when it is used on a regular basis.
+The formula works best when it is used on a regular basis.
 Remember that you should not just calculate the food cost percentage and leave it at that.

 Use the information to identify the items that are leading to an increase in costs.
 You can then try and locate other lower-cost suppliers for these purchases.
 Every amount that you save will go towards increasing your profits and thus help your business grow.